 - Understanding of legislative process

-McGeorge students should take advantage of the opportunity to complete the Capital Certificate in Public Law and Policy.
+McGeorge students should take advantage of the opportunity to complete the Capital Certificate in Public Law & Policy.
 The requirements for the Capital Certificate are expressly designed to prepare students for careers that involve government and the legislative process.
-Furthermore, the McGeorge Capital Center for Public Law and Policy hosts events every year that allow students learn more about capital lawyering and to meet lawyers who do policy work.
+Furthermore, the McGeorge Capital Center for Law and Policy hosts events every year that allow students learn more about capital lawyering and to meet lawyers who do policy work.
 Students also should not pass up the opportunity to solicit for the Review of Selected California Legislation ("Greensheets"), published annually by the McGeorge Law Review.

 Students should also study the political process and demonstrate their interest in legislative work by volunteering with political campaigns and interning in the office of a legislator, lobbying firm, or law firm with a legislative focus.
 Sacramento presents ample opportunities for students at McGeorge to be involved in all aspects of the legislative process.
 As the seat of California's government, it is host to state legislators' offices, as well as a large number of lobbying organizations and law firms that handle legislative issues.
 Additionally, the legislators who represent the citizens of Sacramento in the federal government usually have offices here.
 For students who want to work with federal politics, an internship in the office of either a Member of the House or a Senator in Congress, while hard to come by, would be a good way to become familiar with how legislatures work and to make contacts that could lead to a permanent job, on or off Capitol Hill, down the line.